“The civil services allows you to use your knowledge and learning to do something for the nation, to give back to society. So I worked hard for it.”

 #4: IAS Test Series

 Every topper swears by this.
 Test series, both for the prelims and the mains are crucial for success in the UPSC CSE.
 There are many advantages of enrolling for a good test series.
 They offer you real exam simulation and also teach you the nuances of time management during the exam.
 For the prelims, you can also learn how to deftly avoid negative marking and do intelligent guessing.
 A good series also gives you feedback without which a test series is not quite useful.
 This feedback on your performance will help you analyse your weak points and helps you improve.
+To know more about our UPSC Mains Test Series, click on the linked article.

 Revision is utmost important when dealing with a gigantic syllabus.
 Every topper again, emphasises on the necessity of multiple revisions.
+(Check most useful revision techniques for UPSC in the linked article.)

 #6: Optional Subject